aiorazabala/qmethod/CONTRIBUTING.md

 Testing is an important part of quality software development, especially for scientific software, where users rely on the accuracy and reproducibility of results.

+Most essentially, any changes **should pass the tests for submitting packages to CRAN**.
+This involves running the following in your command line:
+`R CMD check --as-cran qmethod_1.4.0.tar.gz` and running the package through [WinBuilder](http://win-builder.r-project.org/), or either `R-devel CMD check --as-cran qmethod_1.4.0.tar.gz` ...and getting **no errors** (or solving whatever may arise).
+If in the [CRAN package checks for qmethod](https://cran.r-project.org/web/checks/check_results_qmethod.html), your changes induce any change in the 'OK' Status, the maintainer(s) will poke you to fix it.

 To learn more about testing, consider Hadley Wickham's [`testthat` package](https://cran.r-project.org/package=testthat) (which is what we're using here) and his book chapter [on testing](http://r-pkgs.had.co.nz/tests.html).

-All new functions and changes *should come with* appropriate tests:
+It is advised that new functions and changes *come with* appropriate tests:

-- New functions and changes should test for internal **consistency**.
+- For internal **consistency**.
 For example, `q.mrot.choose`, the interactive rotation function, should always produce a rotation matrix of `rank == nfactors` (pseudo-code; the number of factors should be the same as the rank of the rotation matrix).
 - Where applicable, new functions and changes should test against **old versions** (`>= 1.2.0`) *known* to be validated by Aiora against `PQMethod` (see [Zabala 2014](http://journal.r-project.org/archive/2014-2/zabala.pdf)).
 - Whenever possible, new functions and changes should test against **(published) results** *known* to be true, using publicy available data.